lcrawlab/SINATRA/README.md

 ## Code Usage

-Details of our implementation choices for the SINATRA algorithm are provided below.
+Other details of our implementation choices for the SINATRA algorithm are provided below.

 ### Topological Summary Statistics for 3D Shapes